-53.2.1 Rock Fill
+53.2.1 Rock fill

-(a) Rock fill must be sound igneous, metamorphic or approved sedimentary rock (as per MRTS04) that must meet the minimum requirements of Table 53.2.1 below.
+Rock fill must be sound igneous, metamorphic or approved sedimentary rock (as per MRTS04) that must meet the minimum requirements of Table 53.2.1 below

-Table 53.2.1 - Properties of Rock Fill
+Table 53.2.1 - Properties of rock fill

 Property Test Method Limit

-Density (APD) Q109 2.6 t/m 3 minimum
+Density (APD) Q109 2.6 t/m3 minimum

 Rock Material Strength as Is(50) Q187 1.0 MPa minimum

 Los Angeles Value Q206 25% maximum

 Sodium Sulphate Soundness (5 cycles) Q209 5% maximum

 Water Absorption Q214A/B 2.0% maximum

-- (b) Rock must be fresh or slightly weathered and not rounded. - (c) For the selected source of rock fill, i.e., quarry, the contractor must develop a methodology outlining the quality assurance procedures that would be adopted to manage the production of rock fill meeting the stipulated requirements described in this specification. - (d) The shape and size of rock must comply with the following: - i.
-Nearly cubic rock where possible; - ii.
-Rock with a ratio of maximum to minimum dimension of not greater than 3; - iii.
-At least two split faces; - iv.
-The minimum dimension of a boulder shall be 0.5 m, and - v.
-Multiple blocks at any given cross section is not permitted.
+- b) Rock must be fresh or slightly weathered and not rounded - c) For the selected source of rock fill, i.e., quarry, the contractor must develop a methodology outlining the quality assurance procedures that would be adopted to manage the production of rock fill meeting the stipulated requirements described in this specification a) a drainage blanket of minimum width 300 mm must be placed behind the boulder wall to act as permanent drainage to the adjacent fill material.
+Material in the drainage blanket must be sound, durable, fresh, angular and semi-rounded or rounded stone.
+The rock size shall comply with the size limitations in Table 53.2.2 below

+- d) The shape and size of rock must comply with the following - i. nearly cubic rock where possible - ii. rock with a ratio of maximum to minimum dimension of not greater than 3 - iii. at least two split faces - iv. the minimum dimension of a boulder shall be 0.5 m, and - v. multiple blocks at any given cross section is not permitted.

-53.2.2 Drainage Blanket
+53.2.2 Drainage blanket